Christian-Conti/CowoDlaVal/README.md

 - Rates, services, shared rules, and original informational PDF available from the site.
 - WhiteNoise for static assets, Gunicorn, and parameterized security settings for production.
 - Dockerfile and Docker Compose with PostgreSQL.

-## Important security note

-The PDF `New Services - MAIL.pdf` from the source material contains real access credentials.
-For this reason, **it is not distributed on the site or in the final package**.
-The old HTML prototype also contained Supabase configuration and an admin password directly in JavaScript.
-That logic has been completely removed: database and administration now pass through secure environment variables and Django's built-in security mechanisms.

 ## Getting started with Docker Compose

 1. Copy the example environment file: